Zabolekar/budivelnyk/README.md

 [11, 0]
 ```

-The function `bf_to_function` has an additional optional `use_jit` parameter.
-When called with `use_jit=UseJIT.SYSCALLS` (the default on Linux) or `use_jit=UseJIT.LIBC`, it generates runnable machine code in memory without using an external assembler or linker, in the first case with system calls and in the second case with calls to the C library.
+The function `bf_to_function` has an optional `use_jit` parameter.

+When called with `use_jit=bd.UseJIT.SYSCALLS` (the default on x86_64 Linux) or `use_jit=bd.UseJIT.LIBC`, it generates runnable machine code in memory without using an external assembler or linker.
+Code generated with `bd.UseJIT.SYSCALLS` uses system calls and code generated with `bd.UseJIT.LIBC` calls functions from the C library.
 Both options currently only work on x86_64 Linux.

-When called with `use_jit=UseJIT.NO` (the default on every other platform), it falls back to producing temporary assembly files and processing them with an external assembler and linker.
+When called with `use_jit=bd.UseJIT.NO` (the default on every other platform), the fallback implementation is used: it creates temporary assembly files, calls an external assembler and linker to create a shared library, then loads the function from the shared library.

 ## Optimisations